 - Harbour cruise

-Why is Entertainment Taxable and not FBT Exempt?
+Why is Entertainment Taxable and Not Considered an FBT Exemption?

 The ATO sees this as a way for employers to provide benefits to their employees or clients in a non-monetary method that may be exploited as a loophole in avoiding otherwise payable income tax.